Query Jira custom fields

 Watch the video below to learn how to query your custom fields, or continue reading the article.

+To query your custom field through a SQL query, you’ll need to use the “Issue field” table in your query as the “Issue custom fields” table is unavailable in SQL mode queries.
 The “Issue field” table contains data for both standard Jira fields and custom Jira fields.
-Custom fields in Atlassian Analytics can be found in the the following columns from the “Issue field” table:
+Custom field data in Atlassian Analytics can be found in the the following columns from the “Issue field” table:

 • Name - This column has the name of the custom field (ie: Change type)